Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Address-Verification.md

 ## Overview

 **Address Verification Services (AVS)** - A service in which the merchant verifies the cardholder’s [billing address](?path=docs/Resources/Master-Data/Address.md#billing-address).
-[AVS](?path=docs/Resources/FAQs-Glossary/Glossary.md#avs) is widely used Fraud Prevention measure for the transaction where the card holder is not present.
+[AVS](?path=docs/Resources/FAQs-Glossary/Glossary.md#avs) is widely used Fraud Prevention measure for the transaction where the cardholder is not present.

 #### Perform AVS Check